Carreau/ipython-wiki/IPEP-23:-Backbone.js-Widgets.md

 ```

 **update**
 Update the model's state or a frament of the model's state.
+To reduce latency and bandwidth usage, the widget framework only sends the changes made to the widget's state when the information is available.
 The message structure follows:

 ```python
 {